 The best part about having an extended period of time to climb is that you’re not in this huge rush to get everything done.
-I took some time off to head back down to the New River Gorge and meet some friends from Philly.
+I took some time off to head back down to the New River Gorge and meet some Philly friends.
 Zac Mutter was excited to climb at Butcher’s Branch at Kaymoor, and I was happy to explore a new crag.
 He had his eye on a sport climb called Lost Souls (5.12a), which had a tricky little start sequence.
 It has great movement, a fun traverse before you pump out, and is just really fun to project.
 Zac hung the draws to figure out the moves and quickly went to work on his redpoint attempt.

 Those are powerful words to me.